Interview by Marko Syrjälä

 In 2000, you appeared on stage with MOTÖRHEAD as a special guest for their 25th anniversary gig at the Brixton Academy, didn’t you?

 Yeah, it was with Brian May [of QUEEN] and Ace from SKUNK ANANSIE.

 And Doro Pesch was there too, wasn’t she?

 Oh, Doro Pesch, that’s right, she was there.
 Of course, when I used to see Doro [back in the day], she was quite young then, she has grown up now, she’s probably got children and all things, you know.
 I don’t know since I never knew Doro because it happened just after my MOTÖRHEAD thing.
 Then when I went with FASTWAY, we went to America because England didn’t want to know.
 The fans didn’t like me leaving MOTÖRHEAD, you know, although it wasn’t my idea, everybody said it was my idea, IT WAS NOT, but you know it’s in the past.

 Obviously, you’ve been in contact with the current lineup of MOTÖRHEAD in recent years, but when was the last time that you saw Philthy Animal Taylor?

 In 2002, I was in Los Angeles and went to see him.
 We had a cup of tea and got together, and then all three of us [Lemmy, Philthy, and Eddie] got together briefly, but it was nice.
 But that was it because he lives there and I had to come back to London, you know.

 Do you know what Philthy is up to these days?

-We’ve heard that he’s actually playing with a band called THE WEB OF SPIDER now, which is pretty cool.
+We’ve heard that he’s playing with the WEB OF SPIDER band now, which is pretty cool.